Bae Seul-ki: Hosting and acting

 She appeared in the variety shows Love Letter in 2005, and Catch Light in 2006.
 After ending the promotion of her album, Bae has moved on to hosting.
 In April 2007, she began hosting a music programme on KM TV called POP, which introduced popular foreign music to Korean fans.
 She also hosted MBC's Music Show with Brian Joo from Fly to the Sky, acting as a guest MC in place of Kim Hyun-joong from SS501.

 She was cast as the lead actress in the hip-hop drama Groove Party (also known as Hot Dance World), a China-Korea collaboration.
-When she arrived on Shanghai in mid-May 2007 for filming, more than 300 fans arrived at the airport to welcome her, and at the same time showering her with many gifts.
+When she arrived in Shanghai in mid-May 2007 for filming, more than 300 fans arrived at the airport to welcome her, and at the same time showering her with many gifts.
 Unfortunately, the project did not push through.
 After training for her role as an assassin in the international film Finale, she was later pulled out due to funding issues.

 She then acted in the stage musicals Lunatic (2008) and On Air Live (2010).

 In 2011, she had supporting roles in the MBC dramas The Greatest Love and Midnight Hospital, as well as the film Couples.

 Endorsements

-As of August 2007, Bae has become the spokesperson for Korea's Eyainteractive Company's MMORPG (Online Game) Luna Online.
+As of August 2007, Bae has become the spokesperson for Korea's Eyainteractive Company's MMORPG (online game) Luna Online.
 The reason she was chosen was because of her similarity to the character's liveliness and cuteness.

 In 2014, Bae featured as a main dancer in the MV of the popular Chinese song, "Little Apple".

 Personal life

 Bae has two younger siblings, a brother and a sister.
 She is a practicing Roman Catholic.

-She married YouTuber Shim Seop in 2020.
+She married YouTuber Shim Lee-seop in 2020.
+On March 17, 2024, Bae announced that she was pregnant after four years of marriage.
+In a June 4 Instagram post, she revealed "Lee Seul" as the child's name.
+The couple welcomed their child, a son, on October 10, 2024.